dolphindb/api-java/README.md

 ### 9. Java Streaming API

 A Java program can subscribe to streaming data via API.
-Java API can handle streaming data in the following 2 ways after the data has arrived at the client.
+Java API can acquire streaming data in the following 2 ways:

-- An application on the client periodically checks if new data has arrived.
-If yes, the application will acquire and consume the data.
+- The application on the client periodically checks if new data has been added to the streaming table.
+If yes, the application will acquire and consume the new data.

 ```
 PollingClient client = new PollingClient(subscribePort);